arthiccc/arthiccc/README.md

 ```
 $ whoami
-I am a self-driven Developer based in APAC.
+I am a self-driven Developer based in Earth.
 At 24, I decided to pivot away from formal academia to pursue a more hands-on, accelerated path in software development.
 I specialize in Javascripts and thrive in environments that value **output** and **problem-solving** over credentials.

 $ to do